CircleShift/tnsl-lang/libtnsl/README.md

 The official implimentation of the TNSL Standard Library

-libts provides the following language features:
+libtnsl provides the following language features:
 * Type and method resolution
 * Basic input and output
 * Standard algorithms